Winning with long-term visibility the Warren Buffett way

-What we have to train ourselves as investors is to look out how a company is going to do five or 10 years ahead.
+As investors, we have to train ourselves to assess how a company is going to do 5 or 10 years ahead.
 You want it to be continuing to do the same thing again and again.

 'There are all kinds of important subjects that Charlie and I, we don't know anything about, and therefore we don't think about them.
 So we have - our view about what the world will look like over the next ten years in business or competitive situations, we're just no good.

 We do think we know something about what Coca-Cola's going to look like in ten years, or what Gillette's going to look like in ten years, or what Disney's going to look like in ten years, or what some of our operating subsidiaries are going to look like in ten years.